What Is 10DLC And The Campaign Registry?

 When we say 10DLC, we’re talking specifically about 10-digit phone numbers owned by a business and used for application-to-person (A2P) messaging.
 This is distinguished from short code texting, which uses shorter numbers with four to six digits.
 Businesses who contact consumers with 10DLC numbers must register their campaigns with TCR to show that their messages are trustworthy for mobile phone users.

-What Is The Campaign Registry For 10DLC?
+What Is The Campaign Registry for 10DLC?

 The Campaign Registry is the organization that manages the registration process for application-to-person (A2P) text messaging campaigns using 10-digit long codes.
 By handling campaign registrations, TCR helps mobile network operators (that’s the Verizons and AT&Ts of the world) ensure that business texts are vetted and trustworthy enough to reach their end users.